 Securely creating temporary files in a shared directory is error-prone and dependent on the version of the runtime library used, the operating system, and the file system.
 Code that works for a locally mounted file system, for example, may be vulnerable when used with a remotely mounted file system.

 Mitigate by converting relative paths into absolute paths and then verifying that the resulting absolute path makes sense with respect to the configuration and rights or permissions.
-This may include checking white-lists and black-lists, authorized super user status, access control lists, or other fully trusted status.
+This may include checking inclusion-lists and exclusion lists, authorized super user status, access control lists, or other fully trusted status.

 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 — Assume all input is malicious.
 Attackers can insert paths into input vectors and traverse the file system;

-— Use an appropriate combination of black-lists and white-lists to ensure only valid and expected input is processed by the system;
+— Use an appropriate combination of exclusion lists and inclusion lists to ensure only valid and expected input is processed by the system;

 — Use sanitizers to scrub input for sensitive programs.
 Ensure that sanitizers work properly;

+NOTE 1 For example, a sanitizer can remove “.” or “..” at a string beginning, but not in the middle of a valid file system address.

 — Compare multiple attributes of the file to improve the likelihood that the file is the expected one;

+NOTE 2 Files can often be identified by other attributes in addition to the file name, for example, by comparing file ownership or creation time.
+Information regarding a file that has been created and closed can be stored and then used later to validate the identity of the file when it is reopened.

 — Follow the principle of least privilege when assigning access rights to files;